QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Chiya/Chiyan.md

   </table>
 </div>

-The Cheosan people are the fourth ethnic group of [[Chiyan]] lineange that came to be after being pushed to the edges of the mainland by the first Chiyans for speaking a different language, first identifying themselves as a unique culture a century after settling the islands of [[Cheosu]], [[Sangyon]].
+The Cheosan people are the fourth ethnic group of [Chiyan](Chiyan) lineange that came to be after being pushed to the edges of the mainland by the first Chiyans for speaking a different language, first identifying themselves as a unique culture a century after settling the islands of [Cheosu](Cheosu), [Sangyon](../../Map/Sangyon/Sangyon).
 They seem to have originally spoken Nirukti, but eventually developed into the unique language they speak today.

 -----
 > [!cite] Author info